690312856/690312856.github.io/index.md

 # About me
 I'm a master student advised by Prof. [Cai Yi][rlar] in the Computational Intelligence and Knowledge Engineering Research Group.
-Much of my work is on deep learning and its applications in Computer Vision.
+Much of my work is on deep learning and its applications in Natural Language Processing(NLP).

 [rlar]: http://www2.scut.edu.cn/s/87/t/75/34/a2/info79010.htm